 Next, measure and add in 1-1/2 tablespoons of sugar (or honey) to sweeten the dressing a smidge.

 Then pour in 1/4 cup of champagne vinegar.
 Quite possibly one of my most favorite of all.

 Next, whisk while pouring in 1/2 cup olive oil season with 1/2 teaspoon of kosher salt and 1/4 teaspoon coarsely ground black pepper and set aside.

-Now let’s make this J. Alexander’s wild rice orzo salad!
+Now let’s pull this J. Alexander’s wild rice orzo salad together!

 First, into a very large bowl- you’ll need lots of room when it comes to mixing- add the 3 cups of cooked wild rice and 2 cups of the cooked red winter wheat berries. (the dry measurements will be listed in the instructions)